Ys-sYt/LongLat-Checker/README.md

 Deployed to
 https://longlat-checker.netlify.app/

-Simple map application you can check coordinate by tapping on the map / by locating by GNSS.
-Integrated with 2 api by GSI (Geospatial Information Authority of Japan (GSI)) for getting the address and the elevation.
+This is a simple map application that allows you to check coordinates by tapping on the map or by locating them via GNSS.
+It is integrated with two APIs from the Geospatial Information Authority of Japan (GSI) to get the address and elevation.
 PWA is possible.